 Of course, if you are driving the salvage title vehicle, then you must obey your state’s laws regarding the purchase of auto insurance.

-A note here: If you make a decision to repair a vehicle that your insurance company has deemed totaled, you need to speak to your agent and determine their policy on this.
+If you make a decision to repair a vehicle that your insurance company has deemed totaled, you need to speak to your agent and determine their policy on repairing totaled vehicles.

 Some companies will penalize you for the repair.